-More specifically, the pattern of effects indicates that reviewers with less experience (and thus lower field-specific cultural capital) are more likely to apply the authenticity standards that Bourdieu predicts are important to artists in a particular subfield.
-For instance, when reviewing music produced by smaller, more autonomous subfields, reviewers with less experience are more likely to focus on moral authenticity and less likely to focus on type authenticity.
-Furthermore, when reviewing music produced by larger, more heteronomous subfields, these reviewers are more likely to focus on type authenticity and less likely to focus on moral authenticity.
+More specifically, the pattern of effects indicates that reviewers with less experience (and thus lower field-specific cultural capital) are more likely to apply the authenticity standards that Bourdieu predicts are important to artists in a particular sub-field.
+For instance, when reviewing music produced by smaller, more autonomous sub-fields, reviewers with less experience are more likely to focus on moral authenticity and less likely to focus on type authenticity.
+Furthermore, when reviewing music produced by larger, more heteronomous sub-fields, these reviewers are more likely to focus on type authenticity and less likely to focus on moral authenticity.
 However, the pattern is opposite for reviewers with more experience.
-These reviewers show a tendency to apply authenticity standards that differ from the standards that Bourdieu predicted are important to artists in the subfield.
-When reviewing music produced by smaller, more autonomous subfields, reviewers with more experience are more likely to focus on type authenticity and less likely to focus on moral authenticity.
-Moreover, when reviewing music produced by larger (more heteronomous) subfields, these reviewers are more likely to focus on moral authenticity and less likely to focus on moral authenticity.
-Moreover, when reviewing music produced by larger (more heteronomous) subfields, these reviewers are more likely to focus on moral authenticity and less likely to focus on type authenticity and less likely to focus on moral authenticity.
+These reviewers show a tendency to apply authenticity standards that differ from the standards that Bourdieu predicted are important to artists in the sub-field.
+When reviewing music produced by smaller, more autonomous sub-fields, reviewers with more experience are more likely to focus on type authenticity and less likely to focus on moral authenticity and less likely to focus on moral authenticity.
+Bourdieu predicted are important to artists in the sub-field.
+When reviewing music produced by smaller, more autonomous sub-fields, reviewers with more experience are more likely to focus on type authenticity and less likely to focus on moral authenticity.
+Moreover, when reviewing music produced by larger (more heteronomous) sub-fields, these reviewers are more likely to focus on moral authenticity.

-While Bourdieu did not specifically propose that field-specific cultural capital might be the key to unlock his ambivalence about cultural intermediaries, past research on fieldspecific cultural capital helps explain this result.
-Fields are social spaces where members compete for status and, as we explained earlier, research has suggested that those with less field-specific cultural capital are more likely to follow expectations, whereas those with more field-specific cultural capital are more likely to distinguish themselves by deviating from expectations.
-Against this backdrop, it is not surprising that reviewers with less experience would mirror the standards that are important to the artists, whereas those with more experience might focus on the opposite.
+While Bourdieu did not specifically propose that field-specific cultural capital might be the key to unlock his ambivalence about cultural intermediaries, past research on field-specific cultural capital helps explain this result.
+Fields are social spaces where members compete for status and, as we explained earlier, research has suggested that those with less field-specific cultural capital are more likely to follow expectations, while those with more field-specific cultural capital are more likely to distinguish themselves by deviating from expectations.
+Against this backdrop, it is not surprising that reviewers with less experience would mirror the standards that are important to the artists, while those with more experience might focus on the opposite.
 Although some work has recognized that cultural intermediaries may differ from each other with regard to their stance toward the artist and the consumer (Kuipers, 2012) and that they may adjust their standards when the logic of a field changes (Glynn and Lounsbury, 2005), this research is the first to identify a cultural intermediary's field-specific cultural capital as a factor that systematically produces differences among cultural intermediaries.

 This paper focuses on comparing the standards reflected in the appraisals of cultural intermediaries with the standards of the artists being reviewed.
 However, an important area for future research, which this paper does not address, is the potential influence of the standards that are important to consumers.
-Figure 6 illustrates a theoretical space that simultaneously considers the standards held by artists and by consumers, and thus indicates four general positions that a cultural intermediary can take.
-As the table indicates, a cultural intermediary can take a stance that is - or is not - in line with the artist's standards and which is - or is not - in line with consumer standards.
+Table 7 illustrates a theoretical space that simultaneously considers the standards held by artists and by consumers, and thus indicates four general positions that a cultural intermediary can take.
+As the table indicates, a cultural intermediary can take a stance that is-or is not-in line with the artist's standards and which is-or is not-in line with consumer standards.
 Given the cultural intermediary's role as a translator, one might expect them to always adopt standards similar to those of consumers, but research has identified circumstances in which a cultural intermediary's standards differ from those of consumers (Chávez, 2012; Coulter et al., 2003; Gurrieri et al., 2016; Wright, 2005).